 All private messages between Babbel users via the Babbel website are saved on the Babbel servers.
 These private data are not made accessible to other users under any circumstances.
 The messages are deleted as soon as both communicating parties have deleted them from their mailboxes.
 Public messages in discussion forums are saved permanently provided you do not delete them yourself.
 The files remain saved even after you have terminated the service.
 Other users are able to recognize whether you take part in any activities within the discussion forum.
 Users with whom you are friends may also receive a message about your activities.

 The purpose of gathering, saving, processing and using the data is solely to facilitate, maintain and develop the "Babbel" service provided by Lesson Nine.
+This also comprises winning new customers and sales to existing ones.
 In particular, part of the ongoing development involves the use of anonymous statistics on the usage of the services.
 Movement profiles of individual users on the website are not created.
-The data are not used for any other purposes.

 Lesson Nine does not forward the personal data of its users to third parties unless the user has given his/her explicit consent or there is a legal requirement to forward the data.
+Personal details may also be passed on to third parties if this is legally permissible, and it is necessary to pass them on for the fulfillment of our contractual obligations towards our customers.
 In the case of payment processing, the data for processing the payment transaction are forwarded to the payment services provider if you do not supply the data directly.
 If you send your payment data directly to the payment services provider, we receive only very limited data.
 In such cases, we are merely informed whether or not the transaction relating to a specific transaction number has actually taken place.
 In such cases we do not receive your account data.
 If any third-party rights have been violated (in particular rights relating to copyright, trademarks, names and symbols) by the user, the user data will not be forwarded to the rights holder unless the latter conclusively demonstrates his/her claims to Lesson Nine.

 As a matter of principle, Babbel is directed towards users who have reached the age of majority.
 Any use by minors without the consent of their legal guardians is prohibited.
 Lesson Nine therefore reserves the right to delete all data relating to underage users if no consent from the legal guardians is available.